England Duo Mount, Chilwell Isolating After Gilmour Contact - UrduPoint

 England's 26-man squad all returned negative Covid-19 results after the news of Gilmour's positive test broke earlier on Monday.

-But Mount and Chilwell are likely to miss England's Group D clash with the Czech Republic at Wembley on Tuesday as a result of their contact with Gilmour.
+But Mount and Chilwell are likely to miss England's Euro 2020 Group D clash with the Czech Republic at Wembley on Tuesday as a result of their contact with Gilmour.

 Chelsea team-mates Mount and Gilmour were on opposing sides in England's 0-0 draw against Scotland on Friday, while their club colleague Chilwell was an unused substitute.

-Mount and Chilwell were photographed standing next to Gilmour after the game.

-The English Football Association are in discussions with health authorities over whether the pair can face the Czechs, as well as their availability for a potential last-16 tie.
+The English Football Association are in discussions with health authorities over whether the pair can face the Czechs.

 Gilmour has been ruled out of Scotland's match against Croatia in Glasgow on Tuesday.